cuongquangnam/ContactTracing/README.md

 Further development may include creation of QR code representing the URL for the json certificate so that the verifier can check by scanning the code.

+The demo video and use case description can be found here: https://devpost.com/software/streamlining-contact-tracing-to-reopen-our-economy

 ## Veritrace

 ## Installation Guide: